 As previously mentioned, tennis elbow is caused by a degeneration of the tendons or muscles on the side of your elbow.
 The cousin of tennis elbow, or golfers elbow, is a similar condition affecting the inner or medial side of your elbow.
 To a large degree the integrity of your tissues as we age is related to your genetics.
 Something else you can thank your parents for.
 Many patients have tendinosis of the elbow and don’t even know it.
 They usually presented the office either following a long weekend of activity or with a history with this slowly increasing pain along the side of their elbow which is now making it difficult for them to lift and move certain objects.

 What do I do when I notice the symptoms of tennis elbow?

 Luckily, in most cases your symptoms will simply go away on their own.
 Recent literature has actually shown that moist heat is better than ice.
 Certain stretches (video of exercise here) might improve your symptoms.
 Compression braces may improve your symptoms.
 And of course an occasional Advil or anti-inflammatory, if you are able to take them and understand the risks of taking them, may be of benefit as well.
-Many people report improvement in their pain with natural anti-inflammatories like Tart Cherry Juice.

 When do I see a doctor for my tennis elbow?